shabbychef/BWStest/README.md

 We compute the empirical rejection rate at the 0.05 level, dropping the t-test since it is not relevant for this formulation.
 As in Baumgartner,
-we find the BWS test is the most powerful, followed by KS test, then Wilcoxon, which is essentially useless in this simulation.
+we find the BWS test is the most powerful, followed by KS test, then Cramer-Von Mises, then Wilcoxon, which is basically useless in this simulation.

 ```r